Space For Learning Skills For Growth

 You might feel terrible watching them struggle, but you’re not sure how to help.
 Since they want independence, you’re afraid of being too invasive or overbearing.
 You want to show them care and attention, but you don’t want to be a helicopter parent.
 How can you find a happy medium?

-As a therapist, I want to help you strike a healthy balance in your parenting and empower you to support your teen as they navigate life’s stressors.
-I also want to help your teenager manage their anxiety, increase their self-compassion, and feel more comfortable in their skin.
+As a therapist, Dr. Anna wants to help you strike a healthy balance in your parenting and empower you to support your teen as they navigate life’s stressors.
+She also wants to help your teenager manage their anxiety, increase their self-compassion, and feel more comfortable in their skin.

 Many Teens Nowadays Get Swept Up In Toxic Overachieving Culture

-The problem with this overachieving culture is that it leads teens to develop the mentality that they must go to a certain university to be successful.
-If they can’t maintain academic perfection and be at the absolute top of the class, then they believe that all their hard work means nothing.
-This sets them up for disappointment and increases their distress.
+The problem with overachieving culture, wherever it shows up, is that it leads teens to develop the belief that they must get into a certain university to be successful.
+If they can't keep up with academic standards and stay at the top of the class, they start to lose confidence and wonder “What's the point?”
+This all-or-nothing thinking sets them up for disappointment, contributes to feelings of dread, increases their distress, and can take a serious toll on their mental health.

 The Comparison Culture Of Social Media Only Adds To Teenage Mental Health Issues

 To make matters worse, teens nowadays are surrounded by pressures from social media to have the best content, the most followers, and the trendiest fashion.
-Everyone else seems happier, better-looking, and more successful, making teens “compare and despair” and adding to their low self-esteem.
+Everyone else seems happier, better-looking, and more successful, making teens “compare and despair” (engaging in upward social comparison) and adding to their low self-esteem.

 Therapy can help your teen see beyond overachieving culture and understand that it doesn’t have to be “Harvard (or another top university) or nothing.”
 This is an opportunity for them to learn to love and accept themselves as they are.